 Donald Clemens McMacken, Jr. was born on 26 Nov 1942 in New York to Donald Clemens McMacken and June Wood McMacken.
 His father worked for Shell Oil, Inc. and that took them to CA.

 After graduating from Miramonte in 1960 he joined the Army and went to Ft.
 Ord for basic training.
 In Jan.
 1961 he was sent to Germany until Aug.
 1963, when he returned home.
 At that point he and Sue Tharp became engaged.
-They went to Oregon State University that fall where Sue completed her senior year and Don finished his freshman year in engineering in June, 1964.
-At that point they married.
+They went to Oregon State University that fall where Sue completed her senior year and Don finished his freshman year in engineering in June, 1964 and they married.

 The marriage was not successful and ended in divorce on 7 Oct 1966 in Corvallis, OR.
 Don went on to marry Pamela Noble, which ended in divorce.
-He then married Patricia Ann Debeau and they had a son, Christopher.
-She died in 2013.
-His last wife was Sue Ann Johnson, who died two years after Don, in 2018.
+He then married Patricia Ann Debeau, who had a son Christopher from a previous marriage.
+She died in 2013 and Christopher lived with his natural father after that.
+His last wife was Sue Ann Johnson, who died nine years after Don, in 2018.

 Don graduated from Oregon State in 1967 and became an engineer for Shell Oil, Inc. in Portand, OR.